Northbound US-101 to Eastbound I-580 Direct Connector (Transportation Authority of Marin)

 Overview

-The Transportation Authority of Marin (TAM) has begun planning for proposed project to construct a direct highway connection from northbound US-101 to eastbound I-580 in Marin County.
+The Transportation Authority of Marin (TAM) has begun planning for proposed project to construct a direct highway connection from northbound US-101 to eastbound I-580 in Marin County and improve safety and mobility in the Bellam Boulevard Corridor.
 TAM is currently identifying options to study as a part of the environmental analysis.
-TAM will to evaluate options and work with the community and stakeholders to select a preferred alternative.
+TAM will evaluate options and work with the community and stakeholders to select a preferred alternative.

-This project is a collaborative effort between TAM, the California Department of Transportation (Caltrans), and the cities of San Rafael and Larkspur.
+This project is a collaborative effort among TAM, the California Department of Transportation (Caltrans), and the cities of San Rafael and Larkspur.

-Currently, drivers who wish to access the Richmond-San Rafael Bridge (I-580) via northbound US-101 have to exit the freeway and travel on East Sir Francis Drake Boulevard or across Bellam Boulevard to the bridge entrance.
-Having to drive on local streets causes congestion and traffic delays on northbound US 101 and on local streets, including Sir Francis Drake Boulevard and Bellam Boulevard.
+Currently, drivers who wish to access the Richmond-San Rafael Bridge (I-580) via northbound US-101 have to exit the freeway and travel on East Sir Francis Drake Boulevard or across Bellam Boulevard to I-580 and the bridge entrance.
+Highway drivers on local streets cause congestion and traffic delays on Sir Francis Drake Boulevard and Bellam Boulevard and on northbound US 101.

-The proposed project will allow vehicles to continue along US-101 northbound onto a new highway connector in San Rafael and merge directly onto I-580 eastbound toward the Richmond-San Rafael Bridge.
+The proposed project would allow vehicles to continue along US-101 northbound onto a new highway connector in San Rafael and merge directly onto I-580 eastbound toward the Richmond-San Rafael Bridge.

 Guiding Principles